 Be My Reason – Brooklyn Vaughn & Nate (Nathan) Riley

-Abstract Love – Keri Brookstone & Jace (Jason) Jarrett III
+Abstract Love – Keri Brookstone & Jace (Jason) Jarrett

 Finding Mikayla – Mikayla Parker & Mitch Matheson